smallstep/cli/docs/local-development.md

 ### Running Tests and Linting

-Now that you've installed any dependencies, you can run the tests and lint the code base simply by running `make`.
+Now that you've installed any dependencies, you can run the tests and lint the codebase simply by running `make`.

 #### Unit Tests